Queen Anait of Armenia

 A terrible sight met the gaze of the citizens.
 Men who looked more like ghosts than living beings crawled out of the terrible dungeons.
 Blinded by the light, they groped around aimlessly.
 The last to come out were Vatchagan and Nazar, supporting each other and shielding their weakened eyes from the sun.
 Anait's warriors carried out those who could not walk.

 Anait knew that the robber band and its leader must be hiding deep within the cavities of the cave.
 Nazar advised her where she would find them.
-Shortly thereafter she and her warriors emerged from the cave, dragging along behind their horses the members of the robber band, each one securely tied with rope.
+Shortly thereafter she and her warriors emerged from the cave, dragging along behind their horses each member of the robber band, including the robber leader himself, with each thug securely tied with rope.

 Anait rushed to the hastily erected tent where Vatchagan and Nazar had been brought.
-Then she sat down next to her beloved husband.
+She sat down next to her beloved husband.
 The faithful servant Nazar, weeping, kissed the Queen's hand and said, "Oh, great Queen, you saved us today!"

 "You are mistaken, Nazar," said Vatchagan.
-"She saved us years ago, on the day when she asked you whether the son of your King knew a trade!"
+"She saved us years ago, on the day when she asked you if the son of your King knew a trade!"

 The story of Vatchagan's adventures spread to all the cities and villages of the Kingdom.
-Even in other lands people talked of them, and praised Vatchagan and Anait.
-The popular minstrels composed songs in their honor, and went around from village to village singing them.
+Even in other lands, people talked of them and praised King Vatchagan and Queen Anait.
+The popular minstrels composed songs in their honor, and they roamed from village to village singing them.

-That is how the story of Vatchagan and Anait lived through the ages, and survived until our day.
+That is how the story of Vatchagan and Anait was retold over the ages, and survived until this very day.

 end